RSSchermer/bagl.dart/README.md

 # BaGL.dart: Basic Graphics Library for Dart.

-*WIP*: expect changes to public interfaces, missing features and bugs.
-Please feel free to open issues on missing functionality and changes to public interfaces.
+*WIP: expect changes to public interfaces, missing features and bugs.
+Please feel free to open issues on missing functionality and changes to public interfaces.*

 BaGL is a low-level abstraction on top of WebGL.
 It aims to provide a simpler, safer and more declarative drawing alternative to plain WebGL.
 BaGL was inspired